Skip to content Skip to footer navigation

 How much do they cost?

-The models in our latest robot vacuums test range in price from under $400 up to over $2800, with a median price of $1150.
-You'll find robot vacuums at different price points, with the more sophisticated models able to achieve tasks like self-cleaning, or detecting particularly dirty areas.
+The models in our latest robot vacuums test range in price from under $280 up to $2700, with a median price of around $1150.
+You'll find robot vacuums at different price points, with the more sophisticated models able to achieve tasks like self-cleaning, heavy-duty mopping, or detecting particularly dirty areas.

 Are cheap robot vacuums any good?